Caution: This Coming of Age Sex Story contains strong sexual content, including Consensual, Sister, BDSM, Light Bond, Sex Toys, Babysitter, .

 If someone tries to dress Goth or Emo and comes up to me and starts talking about something like vampires or David Bowie or whatever they think I’d like to hear - I tell them “I’m not impressed” and suggest they stop being such a poser.

 I have secretly farted at the dinner table every night we sit down as a family to eat and then with a straight face pretend not to be amused when my brother and sisters laugh and blame each other.
-I have actually stormed out because I called them emotionally immature and I think the drama I create is funny.
+I have actually stormed out as I I called them emotionally immature and all the while thinking that the drama I create is funny.